DarshNaik/Data-Structures/README.md

 # Data-Structures

-_trying to make a data structures practice repo_
+_trying to make a data structures practice repository_